wendymarythomas/workshop/README.md

 To install the package in your current python enviroment, all you need to do is to run:

 ```
-pip install -r requirements.txt, added pip install robotframework-autoitlibrary for the run commands in windows
+pip install -r requirements.txt, added pip install robotframework-autoitlibrary for the run commands in windows, also pip install --upgrade setuptools to upgrade setuptools
 ```

 from inside the repository folder.